-Tenure Taking and Compensation – this issue relates specifically to the way in which government makes decisions that may result in “takings” to our tenured bundles of rights, and the way in which our operators are compensated – or not – if/when these takings occur.
+Tenure Taking and Compensation – this issue relates specifically to how the government makes decisions that may result in “takings” to our tenured bundles of rights, and how our operators are compensated – or not – if/when these takings occur.
 Currently, most government tenure documents allow termination at the government’s discretion.
 Few of these documents offer compensation for losses.
 This situation decreases contract security and certainty, reduces the likelihood that tenure operators will invest further in their business, creates barriers for the selling of businesses, and decreases the willingness of lending institutions to finance such operations.

 Remote Land Sales – We are also interested in government continuing to look at the option of Remote Land Sales.